 \subsubsection{\textbf{Paper Organisation}}

-Section~\ref{subsec:related-work} reviews prior work.
-In Section~\ref{sec:model}, we introduce our framework by translating protocols into formal games, which allows us to define incentive compatibility in a composable setting.
+In Section~\ref{sec:model}, we introduce our framework by translating protocols into formal games, allowing us to define incentive compatibility in a composable setting.
 Section~\ref{sec:total-composition} then formalises the composition of these games and identifies conditions under which incentive compatibility is preserved.
 To illustrate the applicability of our framework, Section~\ref{sec:examples} presents several representative case studies.
-Finally, Section~\ref{sec:conclusion} discusses the framework's limitations and outlines directions for future research.
+This allows a better comparison to the existing literature in Section~\ref{subsec:related-work}.
+Finally, Section~\ref{sec:conclusion} concludes and outlines directions for future research.